DanMcGann/jrl/LIBRARY.md

 ## Python Bindings
 Python bindings are provided for all modules in `python/`.
 Python bindings follow the same naming conventions as the C++ implementation, with the caveat that template types are realized by appending the type to the class name.
 For example given a C++ class `jrl::Class<Type>` the corresponding python binding will be `jrl.ClassType`.

+## Tests
+Some modules are tested via unit tests in `tests/`.
+If you want to run these tests you can find them in the build directory under `build/tests/test-name`.
+We of course are are always looking for help to build out our test suite, and appreciate all contributions to do so!

 ## Library Design Decisions
 The following document some implementation / design decisions so that users can understand some of our rationale.